 The effective interest rate (EIR) is the rate that exactly discounts estimated future cash flows of the financial instrument through the expected life of the financial instrument or, where appropriate, a shorter period, to the net carrying amount of the financial asset or financial liability.
 The future cash flows are estimated taking into account all the contractual terms of the instrument.
-The calculation of the EIR includes all fees and points paid or received between parties to the contract that are incremental and directly attributable to the specific lending arrangement, transaction costs, and all other premiums or discounts.
+The calculation of the EIR includes all fees and points paid or accrues over the period of the contract on effective profit received between parties to the contract that are incremental and directly attributable to the specific lending arrangement, transaction costs, and all other premiums or discounts.
 For financial assets at FVTPL transaction costs are recognised in profit or loss at initial recognition.